coreinfrastructure/best-practices-badge/doc/security.md

 our CDN (Fastly) is configured to redirect HTTP to HTTPS.
 If our CDN is misconfigured or skipped for some reason, the application will also redirect the user from HTTP to HTTPS if queried directly.
-This is because in production "config.force_ssl" is set to true, which enables a number of hardening mechanisms in Rails, including TLS redirection (which redirects HTTP to HTTPS), secure cookies, and HTTP Strict Transport Security (HSTS).
+This is because in production `config.force_ssl` is set to true, which enables a number of hardening mechanisms in Rails, including TLS redirection (which redirects HTTP to HTTPS), secure cookies, and HTTP Strict Transport Security (HSTS).